Saturation of Generalized Partially Hyperbolic Attractors: introduction

 \section{introduction}

 A hyperbolic set is a compact invariant set over which the tangent bundle splits into two invariant sub-bundles, one is contracting and the other one is expanding.
 The Lebesgue measure (volume) of hyperbolic sets is an interesting subject considered in many articles.
-The scenario was begun by the seminal works of Bowen in 70's.
-Bowen has proved in \cite{B2} that a hyperbolic attractor of positive volume of a $C^2$-diffeomorphism does contains some stable and unstable manifolds.
+The scenario begun by the seminal works of Bowen in 70's.
+Bowen proved in \cite{B2} that a hyperbolic invariant set of positive volume of a $C^2$-diffeomorphism does contain some stable and unstable manifolds.
 On the other hand, he showed in \cite{B1} the existence of a $C^1$-diffeomorphism admitting a totally disconnected hyperbolic set of positive volume.
-The issue of the volume and the interior of a hyperbolic sets followed by many authors.
+The issue of the volume and the interior of a hyperbolic set followed by many authors.
 For instance, it is shown in \cite{AP} that a transitive hyperbolic set which attracts a set with positive volume necessarily attracts a neighborhood of itself.
-It is also proven in \cite{AP} that there are no proper transitive hyperbolic sets with positive volume for diffeomorphisms whose differentiability is higher than one.
-In the context of volume preserving diffeomorphism, it is proved in \cite{BV}, that a volume preserving diffeomorphism with a hyperbolic set of positive volume should be an Anosov diffeomorphism (see also \cite{X}).
-The main point in this context is the saturation of an invariant set of positive volume.
-In light of the rich consequences on the volume of hyperbolic sets, a lot of ground work had been undertaken in a more general landscape which is partially hyperbolic.
-The tangent bundle over a partially hyperbolic set splits into bundles, one of them is hyperbolic and one is middle (nor contracting nor expanding).
-Alves and Pinheiro proved in \cite{AP} the nonexistence of horseshoe-like partially hyperbolic sets.
-Extending their result, Zhong has proved in \cite{Z} that the hyperbolic lamination of the limit set of a partially hyperbolic set $\Lambda$ of a $C^2$-diffeomorphism should be contained in $\Lambda$.
-The aim of this article is to study the volume of a partially hyperbolic sets from the $C^1$-generic point of view.
-Using the fact of zero volume of a horseshoe-like partially hyperbolic set of a $C^{1+\alpha}$ diffeomorphism, we show the same fact for the horseshoe-like attractors of $C^1$-generic partially hyperbolic attractors.
-Inspired by the example of Bowen, we build a $C^1$ flow whose time one map admits a horseshoe-like partially hyperbolic attractor of positive volume.
+It is also proved in \cite{AP} that there are no proper transitive hyperbolic sets with positive volume for diffeomorphisms whose differentiability is higher than one.
+In the context of volume preserving diffeomorphisms, it is proved in \cite{BV} that a volume preserving diffeomorphism with a hyperbolic set of positive volume should be an Anosov diffeomorphism (see also \cite{X}).
+The main point in this context is the saturation of an invariant set of positive volume with stable or unstable leaves.
+In light of the rich consequences on the volume of a hyperbolic set, a lot of studies has been undertaken in a more general landscape which are non-uniform hyperboliciy, partial hyperbolicity and maps with some discontinuities.
+For instance, Alves and Pinheiro proved in \cite{AP} the non-existence of horseshoe-like partially hyperbolic sets with positive volume for $C^{2}$-diffeomorphims.
+Extending their result, Zhang proved in \cite{Z} that the hyperbolic lamination over the limit sets of s-density points of a partially hyperbolic set with positive volume of a $C^2$-diffeomorphism should be contained in the partially hyperbolic set.
+The aim of this article is to study the volume of invariant sets in the context of non-uniform and partially hyperbolic dynamics with some discontinuities.
+First, we prove that a generalized hyperbolic attractor of a $C^2$-diffeomorphism with positive volume should contain the stable and unstable laminations.
+Then inspired by the Bowen's example of a fat horseshoe, we build a $C^1$-flow whose time one map admits a horseshoe-like generalized partially hyperbolic attractor with positive volume.
 Our construction is based on a modification of a classical Lorenz flow using the Bowen map.
+We begin by recalling some essential notions.